83ideas-svn/LoginRegister/README.md

 Now You create your Database.
 Then update your Database name in .env file

 # Step 4 :
 Finally, you should run your database migrations.
-Custome Authentication will create user database table in which to store data:
+Custom Authentication will create user database table in which to store data:

     php artisan migrate